MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 > [!NOTE]
 > Microsoft Viva Amplify is currently in Private preview and, hence, available only to Private preview customers.

-Microsoft Viva Amplify is a content creation platform from which [multiple distribution channels](#supported-distribution-channels) are used to publish the content throughout the organization.
+Microsoft Viva Amplify is a content creation platform from which [multiple supported distribution channels](#multiple-supported-distribution-channels) are used to publish the content throughout the organization.

 The content creation platform is the **Main canvas** screen, which is the default screen in Microsoft Viva Amplify.

-## Deviations
+## Multiple supported distribution channels

+The following distribution channels are supported for publish of content from the **Main canvas** screen:

+- Outlook
+- SharePoint

 Once the content is created, the user must select the **Distribution channels** tab and select one of the [supported distribution channels](#supported-distribution-channels) to publish the content.

-> [!NOTE]
-> For more information on the different distribution channels used to publish the content, see [Supported distribution channels](#supported-distribution-channels).
+### Deviations

 By default, the **Main canvas** screen contains elements such as a spacer, a large people web part, and a countdown timer web part.
 From the **Main canvas** screen, when you choose **Distribution channels > Outlook/SharePoint/Yammer**, these elements vary for each distribution channel.
 This variance refers to **deviation**, which implies deviation from the default set of elements, namely spacer, large people web part, and countdown timer web part.